Here’s what you’ll learn:

-As promised, here is the start of my Japanese Mushroom Lovefest Recipe Collection.
-The first recipe I made was a super-simple noodle dish that came from my #1 Japanese cookbook – The Japanese Kitchen by Kimiko Barber.
+As promised, here is the start of my Japanese Mushroom Recipe Collection.
+The first recipe I made was a super-simple noodle dish that came from one of my favorite Japanese cookbooks – The Japanese Kitchen by Kimiko Barber.

 Japanese Noodles with Shimeji Mushroom Recipe

-7 ounces dried Japanese style noodles (udon or soba...or you could use spaghetti)
+- 7 ounces dried Japanese style noodles (udon or soba...or you could use spaghetti)

-1/2 cup olive oil (or other cooking oil)
+- 1/2 cup olive oil (or other cooking oil)

-6 ounces shimeji mushrooms, base discarded, mushrooms separated
+- 6 ounces shimeji mushrooms, base discarded, mushrooms separated

-2 tablespoons soy sauce
+- 2 tablespoons soy sauce

-2 teaspoons miso paste
+- 2 teaspoons miso paste

-salt and pepper
+- salt and pepper

-2 tablespoons finely minced parsley
+- 2 tablespoons finely minced parsley

-Bring a large saucepan of water to a boil and cook the noodles according to package instructions.
+- Bring a large saucepan of water to a boil and cook the noodles according to package instructions.
 Meanwhile, heat the oil in a skillet over a low heat and add the garlic cloves.
 Saute until fragrant, about 30 seconds.

-Turn up the heat and add the shimeji mushrooms and saute until the mushrooms are soft.
+- Turn up the heat and add the shimeji mushrooms and saute until the mushrooms are soft.
 Lower the heat and add a ladleful of cooking water from the noodles, the soy sauce, and the miso paste.
 Stir until the miso is dissolved well.
-Adjust seasoning with salt and pepper and seave the sauce to simmer.
+Adjust seasoning with salt and pepper and bring the sauce to simmer.

-Drain the noodles and add them to the sauce.
-Stir well to coat every noodle and serve with chopped parsley
+- Drain the noodles and add them to the sauce.
+Stir well to coat every noodle and serve with chopped parsley.